JosephDenney/MicrosoftMovie/README.md

 ## Description of Data

-### imdb.title.basics

-##### This data table provides basic data from imdb that contains title, year, runtime, and genre.
-It can be merged with title ratings on a common column called tconst.

-### imdb.title.ratings

-##### Data table contains average rating as well as the number of votes that go towards those ratings.
-It can be merged with title basics on a common column called tconst.

-### bom.movie_gross

-##### A table that contains movie titles and year of release in addition to foreign and domestic box office gross earnings.

-### tn.movie_budgets

 * imdb.title.basics

 ##### This data table provides basic data from imdb that contains title, year, runtime, and genre.
 It can be merged with title ratings on a common column called tconst.